2.1 Maximizing Profit and Decisions

 - If Apple, for example, suddenly stopped producing new iPhones, fees collected in their app store would be affected.
 If people are not buying new iPhones, presumably fewer apps would be developed and downloaded.

-- If Deloitte suddenly stopped doing taxes, its audit sales would drop because some companies want their taxes and audit services performed by the same accounting firm.
+- If Deloitte suddenly stopped doing taxes, its audit sales might drop because some companies want their taxes and audit services performed by the same accounting firm.

 Dropping one product line often affects related product lines’ sales, usually in the form of reduced revenues.

-The general rule of thumb is that keep-or-drop decisions initially lean more toward drop than they should.
+The general rule of thumb is that keep-or-drop decisions initially (before considering complicating factors) favor drop more than they should (after complicating factors are accounted for).
 Look at the following table, where the firm is considering keeping Product PB while dropping Product J.

 |#1: Keep||#2: Drop||Difference |